 Please note the following black-out periods in which standard Ph.D. defences cannot be scheduled: December 14th to January 8th inclusive and August 16th to 20th inclusive.
+Students wishing to schedule an accelerated defence during these timeframes should speak to their supervisor.
 Please refer to the SGS website for information about the timeline for scheduling your defence with these dates in mind.

-A final thesis is the corrected, approved version of the thesis which is uploaded to MacSphere the Final Oral Examination.
+A final thesis is the corrected, approved version of the thesis which is uploaded to MacSphere following the Final Oral Examination.
 Note there is no grace period at the end of December or April for final thesis submission and completion of degree requirements.